GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 of use, as if a common array, with extra features such as uncertainty propogation and efficient slicing with typically array syntax.

-Upon initialization (see :meth:`astrodata.AstroData.__init__`), the ``AstroData`` class will attempt to open the file in memory-mapping mode, which is the default mode for opening FITS files in Astropy.
+Upon initialization (see |AstroData|'s :py:meth:`~astrodata.core.AstroData.__init__`
+method), the |AstroData| class will attempt to open the file in memory-mapping mode, which is the default mode for opening FITS files in Astropy.
 This means that the data is not loaded into memory until it is accessed, and is discarded from memory when it is no longer needed.
 This is particularly important for large data sets common in astronomy.

-Much of |NDAstrodata| acts to mimic the behavior of |NDData| and :mod:`astropy.io.fits` objects, but is designed to be extensible to other formats and means of storing, accessing, and manipulating data.
+Much of |NDAstrodata| acts to mimic the behavior of |NDData| and :py:mod:`astropy.io.fits` objects, but is designed to be extensible to other formats and means of storing, accessing, and manipulating data.

 ..